 Participants are typically funded by their government (e.g., Ministry of Finance) or through bilateral or multilateral development agencies.
 The participant is responsible for securing a commitment for funding before submitting the application.
 Examples of multilateral development agencies are the United Nations Development Program, the U.S. Agency for International Development, the World Bank, the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development and the Inter-American Development Bank.
 Follow this link for additional information regarding funding opportunities.

-Participants to the courses stay at the Hilton Garden Inn or Embassy Suites Hotel.
 The hotels are within walking distance of the Georgia State campus and downtown Atlanta.
-The CNN Center is conveniently located across from the hotel.
 The Andrew Young School makes hotel reservations on behalf of participants and room charges are included in the course tuition fee.
-Participants are generally assigned single-occupancy rooms with complimentary wireless high speed internet access.
+Participants are generally assigned single-occupancy rooms with complimentary wireless high-speed internet access.

-A number of field trips and outings are planned for course participants providing an opportunity to interact with each other and with program instructors outside the classroom, while providing participants with a taste of local history and culture.
+A number of field trips and outings are planned for course participants providing an opportunity to interact with each other and with program instructors outside the classroom while providing participants with a taste of local history and culture.
 These extracurricular activities include visits to relevant places of interest around the city of Atlanta.
 Transportation and entrance tickets are included in the tuition fee.
+Each participant will be provided with a CityPASS.
+With a CityPASS you can be admitted, free of charge, to the following attractions:

 Note that due to the length of time needed for the U.S. Government to process visas, it is highly recommended that you submit your training program application as soon as possible.
 Once your training program application is received, Georgia State University will be able to provide supporting documentation for the visa application process.

-Cancellations made more than 10 business days before the beginning of the course will be reimbursed in full less the cost of the wire transfer.
-Cancellations made less than 10 business days before the beginning of the course will be reimbursed 60% of the total fee.
-This withholding is to cover the cost of the penalty fee paid to the hotel for canceling the room and the costs incurred for the purchase training supplies.
+Cancellations made more than 30 business days before the beginning of the course will be reimbursed in full less the cost of the wire transfer.
+Cancellations made less than 30 business days before the beginning of the course will be reimbursed 60% of the total fee.
+This withholding is to cover the cost of the penalty fee paid to the hotel for cancelling the room and the costs incurred for the purchase training supplies.

 Please note that we reserve the right to cancel any course up to 30 days before the beginning of the course based on projected participation.